 What should I look for in a collagen peptide supplement?

 Look for a collagen peptide supplement that features Verisol or BioCell.
-They are the only 2 collagen supplements with supporting research.
+They are both collagen supplements with supporting research.
 The studies show they need time to work.
 After taking 2.5 grams of Verisol daily for 4 weeks, you should start to see results.
 There will be significant improvement after 8 weeks.

 - A powder formulation that includes Verisol is available.
-Reserveage Organics Collagen Replenish can be dissolved in water, smoothies, or tea.
-I also found a powder with Verisol and a money-back guarantee called VEDARenew Collagen Peptides that I'm going to try.
+Reserveage Organics Collagen Replenish #ad can be dissolved in water, smoothies, or tea.
+I also found a pill with Verisol and a money-back guarantee called Physician's Choice Bioactive Collagen Peptides #ad that I'm going to try.

 - I used to take a pill called the Lindberg Skin Rejuvenator, but I can't find it anymore.
 I think people really like powders.

 Review: I've been taking the Lindberg Skin Rejuvenator for a couple of years now.
 I think that the improvement is gradual, and can be hard to see.
 BUT I can feel a big difference when I stop taking it.

 I recently had a medical procedure and was asked to stop all medications prior to the procedure.
 I stopped taking the Lindberg Skin Rejuvenator.
 After 4 days, my skin was dry and horribly itchy.
 Granted, it's winter and my skin is more dry than usual - but the itching was making me nuts.
 I wasn't itchy before the procedure and I hadn't made any other changes (no diet changes, no new skincare products, no new laundry detergent, and I always use a humidifier in the winter).
 I restarted the hydrolyzed collagen and the itching and dryness completely disappeared.

 To get double the results, use Verisol AND a topical retinoid.
 People with sensitive skin may need to work up to nightly retinol use.